SenorC4/HomeLab/README.md

 All of my CT's are running Debian 12 with the unnatended-upgrades package installed

-VPN.lukelecain.com -

-  * [PIVPN](https://www.pivpn.io/) using wireguard for remote access and managment

-WWW.lukelecain.com -
+caddy.lukelecain.com -

-  * www.lukelecain.com on nginx
+  * www.lukelecain.com on caddy
-  * Certbot for external www
+  * *.srv.lukelecain.com runs reverse proxy for all of my internal sites for easier ssl

 Nessus.lukelecain.com -